 If you want to use aluminum in your next project, check out our tips for safe aluminum welding.

 Who supplies premium aluminum near me?

 Are you looking for top-quality metal and alloy supplies near you?
 Pennsylvania Steel Company is the trusted manufacturer for premium metals all over the east coast and beyond – from Charlotte, North Carolina, and Long Island, New York to Cleveland, Ohio.
 The best aluminum supply company is your nearest PA Steel sales office, where our team is eager to provide you with superior materials for your next project.
-Contact our sales office in your area to receive fast, dependable customer support regarding local inquiries.
+Contact our sales offices in Pennsylvania, New England/New York, the Southeast, or Ohio to receive fast, dependable customer support regarding local inquiries.